w3c/wai-curricula/content/how-to-use-this-curricula.md

 ### Availability of Materials

-Ask the provider how they will make materials available to you (online/offiline consumption).
+Ask the provider how they will make materials available to you (online/offline consumption).
 Communicate if you need to keep the slides and/or handouts for future consultation.

 ### Specific Audience Needs

-Make sure the course offerer will cover requirements from all your participants: accessibility needs, cultural preferences.
+Make sure the course provider will cover requirements from all your participants: accessibility needs, cultural preferences.
 For an understanding of how to make presentations, meetings, talks, and training accessible, you can refer to [How to Make Your Presentations Accessible to All](/teach-advocate/accessible-presentations/).